hinyinlam/haproxy-autoscale/README.md

 * v0.1 - Initial release.
 * v0.2 - Added ability to specify multiple security groups.
 This version is **not** compatible with previous versions' templates.
+* v0.2.1 - Added Auto Scaling group option such that you can use AS that attached to an ELB to get source instances